baharmon/baharmon.github.io/_pages/cartography-in-qgis.md

 Then in the layers section
 check follow map theme
 and set the theme to `globe`.
+Uncheck `background` to hide
+the white background behind your globe.

 Finally use the export as image button to export your map as a `.jpg` <i class="ms ms-img"></i>.